Forged-by-the-C/DeepBlueC/NepalEarthquakes/README.md

 '''
 This is print to console the information (filename, shape, columns, and the first 5 rows) of each csv in the Data/raw directory.

+'''
+python data_split.py
+'''
+This is to split the provided data-set into train, dev, and test and place the result in the Data/processed folder.